 Provide the contact information of one reference within the online application.
 Upon submitting your application and $50 application fee, your chosen point of contact will receive an electronic request with instructions for submitting their letter of recommendation.

 In order to submit your application, you must provide a non-refundable $50 application fee.

-If English is not the primary language of instruction at your high school, please submit TOEFL/IELTS scores to firstname.lastname@example.org.
-If you attend a bilingual school, your school official must email a copy of your school profile to email@example.com in lieu of TOEFL Scores.
+If English is not the primary language of instruction at your high school, please submit TOEFL/IELTS/Duolingo scores to firstname.lastname@example.org.
+If you attend a bilingual school, your school official must email a copy of your school profile to email@example.com in lieu of proficiency examination scores.
 For more information on international student requirements, including visa information and mandatory health insurance, please visit our Resources for International Students page.

 - Application Process

 Summer applications are reviewed starting in January of the year of the program.
 Our Admissions Office only reviews completed applications and they may request additional information if needed; admission decisions are released as they are made.
 Please allow up to three weeks after we have received your completed application for an admission decision to be emailed to you.

 Note: Email is the primary form of communication throughout the application and admission process.
 Please ensure that both parent/guardian and student emails are entered correctly on the application.
 If there is a change in either email address, please inform our office immediately at firstname.lastname@example.org.

 - Rolling Application Review Begins: January

 - Registration Opens: First Monday in February